ABOG 2022 Oral Exam Candidates

 Part III Secure Written Exam

-Those of you in MOC Year 6 who have not averaged 86% or higher on your articles must pass a written exam by December 16, 2019.
-For those of you who have always tapped into a review course in preparing for your board certifying exams, you’ll take great comfort in our five-day review courses being held September 18-22 and November 20-24.
+Those of you in MOC Year 6 who have not averaged 86% or higher on your articles must pass a written exam by December 15.
+We have a few products to help you prepare for and pass your written exam.
+For those of you who have always tapped into a review course in preparing for your board-certifying exams, you’ll no doubt benefit greatly by attending our five-day review course being held September 14-18.
+This will be the only live course that we’ll offer for the remainder of this year, with options to attend virtually or in person.
+The course will be held at the MAHEC Education Campus in Asheville, NC.
 This is not the same type of review course as in the past.
-Just as you’ve evolved and practice evidence-based medicine, our course is designed for the adult learner, is exam-focused and all lectures follow the national ACOG guidelines.
+Just as you evolve and practice evidence-based medicine, our course is designed for the adult learner, is exam-focused, and all lectures follow the national ACOG guidelines.
 Heck, you’ll walk away with loads of everyday practice tips, too.
-Oh, just in case you think you’re coasting after you pass your written exam, think again.
-You still have to read the 2019 articles.
-No rest for the weary!

 AOBOG Osteopathic Continuous Certification in Obstetrics & Gynecology (OCC)